taolson/Admiran/README.md

 * Case expressions
 * Lambda expressions
 * Wildcards in pattern matching
-* Generalized partial application of functions using wildcard placeholder variables
 * Names can be qualified with their module name
 * Module imports can be qualified only, or renamed
 * Unboxed ints, chars, and strings